 Study in this course includes a review of grammar and reading plus discussion of selected works by modern authors.
 Self-expression through oral and written reports is emphasized.

-Prerequisite: SPN 102 or SPN 103 or departmental approval

-Spanish Film and Conversation SPN 204 3 crs.
-3 hrs.
+Prerequisite: SPN 106 or SPN 121 or departmental approval Spanish Film and Conversation SPN 204

 This course involves intensive oral work consisting of discussions of Hispanic films.
 Drills in pronunciation, intonation and rhythm are included as well as several oral presentations throughout the course.
 Films will be screened during class sessions or as homework assignments.
 Readings, written work, and discussions will be in Spanish.
-Prerequisite: SPN 200 or departmental placeme
+Prerequisite: SPN 200 or SPN 108 or departmental permission

-Intermediate Spanish I for Speakers of Spanish 3 crs.
-3 hrs.
-1 lab hr.
+Intermediate Spanish for Speakers of Spanish